tu2-atmanand/task-board-docs/docs/Installation.md

 ---

 ## Method 2: Installing Using [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat)

+This is a special and more advanced method to install plugins.
+Because it helps to select the version of the plugin you would like to install.
+This is specially a very useful method incase you would like to rollback the plugin version to an older one.

 **Step 1:** Install the [**BRAT plugin**](obsidian://show-plugin?id=obsidian42-brat) the same way you would install any other community plugin: